What to look for in the best vacuum cleaner?

 - Water filtration.
 The air sucked in passes through a water layer, wetting the dust particles which become heavy and cannot fly anymore.
 You must clean the water compartment after each use, for sanitary reasons.

 - HEPA filtration.
-Designed especially for sensible allergic people, HEPA filtering traps most of the ultra-fine particles and releases virtually no amount of dust.
+Designed especially for sensible allergic people and HEPA filtering traps most of the ultra-fine particles and releases virtually no amount of dust.
 HEPA filters 99.97% of dust particles – all particles with 0.3 microns in diameter and higher are filtered.

 - Odor filters.
 Made out of active coils, eliminates dust along with any funny smell.

 Buy one that has the self-propelled feature, which will come handy especially if you have to vacuum large surfaces.
 If weight is an issue to you focus on the stick versions.
 Vacuum cleaners that weight as low as 4-5 pounds but these models don’t work so well on deep rugs of carpets.
 Handheld vacuums are light and flexible.

 Bagged vacuums need a new bag every couple of months, depending on your cleaning frequency.
 If you hate the idea of buying and replacing them then opt for a bagless model, an Eco-friendly approach but you have to clean the dust container.